J.P. Soars: Life and career

-A French work colleague changed Soars focus by both teaching Soars jazz guitar theory and pointing him towards the work of Django Reinhardt.
+A French colleague changed Soars focus by both teaching Soars jazz guitar theory and pointing him towards the work of Django Reinhardt.
 Soars quickly became a fan of Reinhardt and joined others in forming a jazz combo.
 Soars played rhythm guitar and worked for five hours a day working out his rhythm methodology by sitting alongside a metronome.
 With help from another South Florida guitarist, they formed a jazz ensemble, complete with a violinist.
 They worked together for two years, before the pull of the blues started to take over Soars life.
 He started a three piece by recruiting Chris Peet (drums) and Gary Remington (bass).
 They played gigs on their own and also backed Terry Hanck.
 In 2007, when David Shelley decided to enter the International Blues Challenge, Soars played guitar in his backing band.
 The memoires of visiting Memphis for the first time stayed with him, and Soars entered a four piece band of his own in the competition the following year.
 By 2009, the outfit had slimmed down to a three-piece named J.P.
 Soars and the Red Hots, and this time Soars won the award.
 "That opened up a ton of doors," he said.
 "Now, instead of being a local Florida band, we were traveling the country – soon the world."
 Soars also won the Albert King Guitar Award at the same competition, the prize for which was a white Gibson Les Paul.
 Upon returning home, he compared this guitar with the one B.B.
 King had signed for him (which he had stored under his bed) and noted that almost exactly 20 years had passed.